 David and Karen Boone are also in Charlotte trying to stay ahead of the storm.
 They left behind two homes that could be damaged—one in Myrtle Beach, South Carolina, and another in Apex, North Carolina.
 They found the Library on Trip Advisor, but were familiar with Billy Graham and his ministry.

 “Billy Graham was so positive about everything,” David said.
-He respected the evangelist “for his message of hope and how you can be saved.”
+He respected the evangelist “for his message of hope and .”

 Headed into the Storm